Altona, Manitoba: Government and politics

 Altona is governed by a mayor and six councillors who are elected by residents.
 The current mayor of Altona is Harv Schroeder.
 The current town councillors are Craig Smiley, Jordan Siemens (deputy mayor), Cheryl Dueck, Donna Rosling-Wolters, Tammy Braun, and Perry Batchelor.

 Altona is represented in the Legislative Assembly of Manitoba (as part of the Borderland electoral district) by Progressive Conservative MLA, Josh Guenter, and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP, Branden Leslie.

 Arts and culture

-The Red River Valley's climate allows Manitoba to be Canada's largest producer of sunflowers.

 Altona, Manitoba is known as "The Sunflower Capital of Canada", and is host to the annual Sunflower Festival, which began in 1965.
 The Sunflower Festival has a Sunflower festival pageant where they crown a queen every year, who wins a trip to Australia.
 The festival also includes a small midway, quilt show, baseball tournament, stage show, and street dance to name a few.
 In 2008, the Town of Altona opened an Art Gallery and Sculpture Garden, displaying many different styles of artwork.

 Altona's sister city is Emerald, Queensland, Australia.
 Every year a Sunflower Festival is held in which a young woman in the community is crowned the Sunflower Queen and gets a flight to Emerald for free to participate in the Sunflower Festival held there.